Flexor Tendon Repair

 A splint is made to protect your tendon whilst it heals.
 It is vital that you DO NOT remove the splint until advised to do so by your doctor or physiotherapist.

-Swelling is a normal reaction to surgery, however, it is important to limit this as much as possible:
+Swelling is a normal reaction to surgery; however, it is important to limit this as much as possible:

 • Wear your sling during the day for the first 3-5 days following surgery

-• Elevate your hand on pillows at night
+• Elevate your hand on pillows at night and at rest

 • If your hand remains swollen continue the elevation until it settles